yaxlee/openMVG-YAXUANLI/README.md

  - Input: folder of images
  - Output: reconstruction result

 By default OpenMVG is using the sensor size and the focal length stored in the EXIF metadata, it provide a OK value to start from that the SfM process will refine later.
-If you have image with no metadata you can:
+If you have image with no metadata, you can:
-1. specify the known pixel focal length value directly (from json file)
+1. Specify the known pixel focal length value directly (from json file)
 2. Or, if all your images have the same size, you can specify an approximate focal length to SfM_InitImageListing by using the -f option.
 The value to use as an argument can be 1.2 * max(image_width, image_height), which will be refined during the SfM process.
 ```shell
 cd cd openMVG_Build/software/SfM/